 Heidi Myers, Leadership Program Logistics Manager

-Heidi Myers serves as Leadership Program Logistics Manager for the Gettysburg Foundation.
+Heidi Myers serves as Leadership Program Logistics Assistant for the Gettysburg Foundation.
 She graduated from Gettysburg College in 2005 with a bachelor's degree in history and a minor in Civil War Era studies.
 While at college, she was employed by the Civil War Institute and was the research assistant for Dr. Gabor Boritt, the conference coordinator for the annual "Lincoln" Gilder Lehrman Institute teacher's seminar and student assistant working on a number of the Civil War Institute's events, including the Dedication Day ceremony, Fortenbaugh Lecture, Lincoln Prize and other educational events.

 Ted McPherson, CEO, InterSolve Group